nicolalockwood/BE-nc-news-project/README.md

 - Fork repo, and copy code URL.
 - In VS code run command 'git clone url'

-Then install dependencies.
+# ----Set up infomation----

-- Run NPM init followed by NPM install.
+- Run NPM install.
 This will download dependencies from package.JSON.

-  Required items are:
+-Run NPM setup-dbs.
+This will initialise the data base ready to be populated

+-Run NPM seed.
+This will seed the newly set up database with values and data.

+-Run NPM test.
+This is will enable testing suite to run.

+# ----Dependencies used----

+These will be insatlled from package.JSON, but are here in list form for reference:

 -postgres
 -husky
 -express
 -jest
 -jest-extended
 -jest-sorted
-  pg-format
-  supertest
-  dotenv
-  pg
+-pg-format
+-supertest
+-dotenv
+-fs

+# ----Minimum Versions ----

+Please run with a minimum of the following version types:

+npm: '8.3.1',
+node: '16.14.0',
+v8: '9.4.146.24-node.20',
+pg: '^8.7.3'

-----ENV----
+# ----ENV----

 Please create enviroment variables to be able to clone and locally run this file succesfully.
-Please create the following files:
+Please create the following files and double check they are succesfully in git ignore:

 - .env.test - In the body of this file please add PGDATABASE=nc_news_test
   -.env.development - In the body of this file please add PGDATABASE=nc_news